Acoustic monitoring of the gelation of a colloidal suspension: Correlation between rheological and acoustical results

 \subsection{Perspectives for monitoring of gelation processes}

 As presented in section~\ref{subsec3_1} and~\ref{subsec3_2}, the gelation times $\tau_\text{W}$ or $\tau_\text{d}$ obtained from conventional rheological measurements and $\tau_\text{US}$ from acoustic measurement evolve exponentially with salt concentration with a similar characteristic concentration $1/\kappa$.
-This shows that these times are all proportional which suggests that they all characterize gelation kinetics.
+This shows that these times are all proportional which suggests they all characterize gelation kinetics.
 This is not surprising that their values are not the same.
-First, the length scales that are probed by acoustics are not different: while the rheological characterization is sensitive to the apparition of elasticity at the length scale of the rheometer gap, acoustic measurement is more local.
+First, the length scales that are probed by acoustics and rheometry are very different: while the rheological characterization is sensitive to the apparition of elasticity at the length scale of the rheometer gap, acoustic measurement is more local, at the scale of the acoustic beam and with a typical solicitation length scale given by the wavelength.
 It is interesting to note that gelation time obtained from Winter criterion, which relies on a microscopic description of the gel structure, is of the same order of magnitude as the acoustic gelation time.
-Moreover, the mechanical sollicitation of the rheometer is pure shear while in acoustics, it also involves compression.
-Finally, even if shear amplitude in the rheometer is kept as small as possible, it is likely to disturb the gelation process by inducing some flow in the initial liquid state while ultrasound amplitude is to small to affect gelation~\cite{gibaud_2020}.
+Moreover, the mechanical solicitation of the rheometer is pure shear while the acoustic excitation also involves compression.
+Finally, even if shear amplitude in the rheometer is kept as small as possible, it is likely to slightly delay the gelation process~\cite{zaccone_2009,zaccone_2010,zaccone_2011} while ultrasound amplitude is too small to have a significant impact~\cite{gibaud_2020}.

 This good correlation of gelation times opens the way to a purely acoustic monitoring of gelation, of interest in industrial context as it is a non-invasive method that can easily be adapted to inline processes.
 In particular, there is no need for modeling of the acoustic attenuation as we used a very generic exponential fitting.
-It is also interesting to note in another perspective that using focused transducers would allow to characterize smaller volumes of material, which is also interesting when comparing to conventional rheometry.
+It is also interesting to note that using focused transducers would allow to characterize smaller volumes of material.